-1. GERF Pension Cost
+1. General Employees Fund Pension Cost

-At December 31, 2015, the Middle Fork Crow River Watershed reported a liability of \$88,102 for its proportionate share of the GERF's net pension liability.
-The net pension liability was measured as of June 30, 2015, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.
-The Middle Fork Crow River Watershed's proportion of the net pension liability was based on the Middle Fork Crow River Watershed's contributions received by PERA during the measurement period for employer payroll paid dates from July 1, 2014, through June 30, 2015, relative to the total employer contributions received from all of PERA's participating employers.
-At June 30, 2015, the Middle Fork Crow River Watershed's proportion was .0017%.
+At December 31, 2016, the Middle Fork Crow River Watershed District reported a liability of \$202,988 for its proportionate share of the General Employees Fund's net pension liability.
+The Middle Fork Crow River Watershed District's net pension liability reflected a reduction due to the State of Minnesota's contribution of \$6 million to the fund in 2016.
+The State of Minnesota is considered a non-employer contributing entity and the state's contribution meets the definition of a special funding situation.
+The State of Minnesota's proportionate share of the net pension liability associated with the Middle Fork Crow River Watershed District's totaled \$150.
+The net pension liability was measured as of June 30, 2016, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.
+The Middle Fork Crow River Watershed District's proportion of the net pension liability was based on the Middle Fork Crow River Watershed District's contributions received by PERA during the measurement period for employer payroll paid dates from July 1, 2015, through June 30, 2016, relative to the total employer contributions received from all of PERA's participating employers.
+At June 30, 2016, the Middle Fork Crow River Watershed District's proportion share was .0025%, which was an increase of .0008% from its proportion measures as of June 30, 2015.

-For the year ended December 31, 2015, the Middle Fork Crow River Watershed recognized pension expense of \$9,560 for its proportionate share of the GERF's pension expense.
+For the year ended December 31, 2016, the Middle Fork Crow River Watershed District recognized pension expense of \$36,679 for its proportionate share of the General Employees Plan's pension expense.
+In addition, the Middle Fork Crow River Watershed District recognized an additional \$150 as pension expense (and grant revenue) for its proportionate share of the State of Minnesota's contribution of \$6 million to the General Employees Fund.

-At December 31, 2015, the Middle Fork Crow River Watershed reported its proportionate share of the GERF's deferred outflows of resources and deferred inflows of resources related to pensions from the following sources:
+At December 31, 2016, the Middle Fork Crow River Watershed District reported its proportionate share of the General Employees Plan's deferred outflows of resources and deferred inflows of resources related to pensions from the following sources:

-C eferred outflows Resources Deferred Inflows of Resources Difference between projected and actual investment earnings \$ 8,340 \$ - Differences between expected and actual economic experience - 4,442 Changes in proportion and differences between contributions made and Entity's proportionate share of contributions - 7,046 Entity's contributions to GERF subsequent to the measurement date 5,385 Totals \$ 13,725 \$ 11,488
+(Deferred Dutflows Resources Deferred Inflows of Resources Difference between projected and actual investment earnings \$ 35,584 \$ - Change in actuarial assumptions 39,745 - Differences between expected and actual economic experience - 15,096 Changes in proportion and differences between contributions made and Entity's proportionate share of contributions 31,095 4,697 Entity's contributions to PERA subsequent to the measurement date 5,286 Totals \$ 111,710 \$ 19,793